linkTDP/BigDataAnalysis_TweetSentiment/README.md

-#Project of Tweet Sentiment Analysis for the course of Big Data Analysis of the Faculty of Computer Engineering of Modena and Reggio Emilia.#
+#Project of Sentiment Analysis for the course of Big Data Analysis of the Department of Computer Engineering of Modena and Reggio Emilia.#

 ##Library used in the project##